 Indexed in: CLOCKSS, CrossRef, DOAJ, Google Scholar, OpenAIRE, PubMed Central (PMC), Semantic Scholar

-Nanotoxicology welcomes submissions of the following article types: Brief Research Report, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Systematic Review.
+Nanotoxicology welcomes submissions of the following article types: Brief Research Report, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Nanotoxicology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.